tracymazelin/Applitools-Hackathon/README.md

 1. One suite using your preferred traditional functional testing approach
 2. Another suite which covers the same tests but uses visual AI testing with Applitools

-More details about the competion requirements can be found [here](https://applitools.com/main-concepts).
+More details about the hackathon can be found [here](https://applitools.com/hackathon).

 ## Overview